 Panel C excludes all transactions sponsored by the Department of Defense before creating the procurement exposure variable.
 The DoD accounts for 2.23 million out of 10.78 million numbers of contracts and 416.06 billion out of 1.84 trillion dollar amounts during our sample period.
 This robustness test is motivated by Section 3.2, which confirms the DoD's mandate to delay information release by 90 days.
-The results indicate that our findings are not driven by the DoD.
+The results indicate that our findings are not driven by a single federal agency, such as the DoD.

 Finally, while the Beat{i,t} measure is not sensitive to size and scaling choices, we also examine two continuous SUE measures, $SUE{1,i,t}$ and $SUE{2,i,t}$, as introduced in Section 3.4.
-As mentioned before, SUE_1 normalizes earnings surprises using analyst disagreement, while SUE_2 uses stock prices.
-In Panel D, this β estimate is reported as 2.6074 (SE=0.9151).11 In terms of economic magnitude, a one standard deviation increase in procurement earnings leads to a 0.2 SD increase in earnings surprises.
+In Panel D, this β estimate is reported as 2.6074 (SE=0.9151).10 In terms of economic magnitude, a one standard deviation increase in procurement earnings leads to a 0.2 SD increase in earnings surprises.
 This is economically sizable as the average magnitude of SUE_1 in our sample is 1.26 SD, and procurement earnings account for 16% of it.
 The second measure, $SUE{2,i,t}$, is based on the methodology of Froot, Kang, Ozik, and Sadka (2017), using the quarter-end stock price as the denominator.
 The results remain robust and statistically significant.